Modernising topographic mapping in Cyprus

-In December our sister organization in Cyprus, the Department of Lands and Surveys, welcomed us to learn from our experience in modernizing topographic mapping processes.
+In December our sister organisation in Cyprus, the Department of Lands and Surveys, welcomed us to learn from our experience in modernising topographic mapping processes.
 We offered a practical 3-day training course on topographic map production.

 Challenges in map production